Thank you for your interest in our graduate programs in English at the University of Wisconsin-Milwaukee!

 Q: I’m looking to see what courses are offered in the English Department.
 Where can I find this?

 A: Please visit the Course Catalog page to see which courses are offered by the English Department.
 Not all courses are offered each semester.
 To find out when a course was last offered, please click the course of your choice and look under the last taught section.
 Here you will find when a course was last taught.
-If a course was last taught in Spring of 2003, it is not likely it will be taught the following semester.

 A: The MA typically takes two years.
 The PhD typically takes five years.